Voyage through the Hidden Physics of the Cosmic Web: Mission concept

 The science questions described above can be answered with a mission providing the necessary combination of throughput, grasp, angular resolution, spectral resolution, and low and stable detector background.
 The basic mission concept is thus an L-class, large effective area X-ray telescope with a large field of view, focusing on an X-ray Integral Field Unit, and placed in Low-Earth orbit.
 Table~\ref{tab:table_req} lists the driving scientific goals and associated mission requirements.
 The envisioned improvements compared to the \textit{Athena} X-IFU are shown in Figure \ref{fig:radarplot}.

-A small fraction of the science theme proposed here, namely probing the CGM, WHIM, and cluster outskirts only along selected sightlines towards bright background AGN, can be covered by an ESA Medium-Class mission based on dispersive technology spectrometers (see the White Paper by Nicastro, Kaastra et al. 2019 submitted in response to this call).
+A small fraction of the science theme proposed here, namely probing the CGM, WHIM, and cluster outskirts only along selected sightlines towards bright background AGN, can be covered by an ESA Medium-Class mission based on dispersive technology spectrometers \citep[see][]{nicastro2050wp}.